zaguiini/react-native-pure-jwt/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Have you read the README and looked at the source code to see if you're not doing it wrong?**
+**Have you read the README and looked at the source code to see if you're not doing anything wrong?**
-Yes or no.
+If you haven't, please don't open an issue.
+Try to fix your problem first with what we have!

 **Describe the bug**
 A clear and concise description of what the bug is.